 Digital Therapeutics (DTx):

-Specialized Chronic Care Platforms:
+Chronic Care Management:

 The incumbents in the preventive care landscape are mainly established healthcare providers, who have expanded their scope to include preventive primary care in addition to their existing healthcare services.
 In-house developments and partnerships with tech companies remain the most popular entry strategies to the preventive care landscape.
 We expect leading incumbents such as Cleveland Clinic and Mayo Clinic to stand to benefit given their access to a larger patient pool and specialization in highly prevalent chronic conditions such as diabetes and heart diseases.
 Other incumbents that operate large drugstore chains such as Walgreens have also entered this space via partnerships with direct primary care providers.